Lee Tamahori: Feature films

 Tamahori had directed a number of shorter dramas for television before he made his feature film debut in 1994 with Once Were Warriors, a gritty depiction of a violent Māori family.
 The film had problems finding funding, but it went on to break box office records in New Zealand.
 Overseas it sold to many countries and had very positive reviews from Time, The Village Voice and The Age.
 Time, The Age and Première named it one of the 10 best films of the year.
 Tamahori moved to Hollywood and directed the period crime drama Mulholland Falls (1996), which was not received well critically or commercially.
-That was followed by the successful wilderness film The Edge (1997), which starred Anthony Hopkins and Alec Baldwin, and Die Another Day (2002), the twentieth and most successful James Bond film made up until that point.
+That was followed by the successful wilderness film The Edge (1997) and Die Another Day (2002), the twentieth and most successful James Bond film made up until that point.
 Tamahori also directed an episode of The Sopranos and the thriller Along Came a Spider (2001).

-Tamahori's next film was the sequel to XXX (2002), titled XXX: State of the Union (2005), starring Ice Cube and Willem Dafoe; Tamahori replaced the original film's director, Rob Cohen.
-In 2007 he directed Next, a science fiction action film based on The Golden Man, a short story by Philip K. Dick.
-Next starred Nicolas Cage, Julianne Moore and Jessica Biel.
-The drama The Devil's Double starring Dominic Cooper came out in 2011, a dramatisation of Latif Yahia's claims that he was forced to become a body double to Uday Hussein, a son of Saddam Hussein.
+Tamahori's next film was the sequel to XXX (2002), titled XXX: State of the Union (2005); Tamahori replaced the original film's director, Rob Cohen.
+In 2007, he directed Next, a science fiction action film based on The Golden Man, a short story by Philip K. Dick.
+The biographical drama The Devil's Double came out in 2011, a dramatisation of Latif Yahia's claims that he was forced to become a body double to Uday Hussein, a son of Saddam Hussein.

-In 2012, Tamahori was attached to the action epic Emperor, about a young woman seeking revenge for the execution of her father by Holy Roman Emperor Charles V. Adrien Brody was cast in 2014 as the Emperor opposite Sophie Cookson as the young woman, similarly cast in 2014.
-The film is unfinished and its release has been held up by legal challenges.
+In 2012, Tamahori was attached to the action epic Emperor, about a young woman seeking revenge for the execution of her father by Holy Roman Emperor Charles V. The film is unfinished and its release has been held up by legal challenges.

 In 2015, Tamahori directed Mahana (aka The Patriarch), his first feature made in New Zealand since Once Were Warriors.
 The drama, set in a rural area, was based on the novel Bulibasha by Witi Ihimaera.
 The movie was released in New Zealand in March 2016 after debuting at the Berlin International Film Festival.
-In 2022, Tamahori directed the historical drama The Convert starring Guy Pearce and Tioreore Ngatai-Melbourne.
+In 2022, Tamahori directed the historical drama The Convert.